BillHertzing/ATAP.Utilities/src/ATAP.IAC.Ansible/Documentation/ReadMe.md

   Delete and rebuild index
   Disable windows indexing service "Windows Search" manually using services applet

   It turns out that Avast has a problem with Powershell when Powershell starts with -EncodedCommand.
-Avast refuses to allow any mitigation or excpetion to stop Avast from halting Powershell.
+Avast refuses to allow any mitigation or exception to stop Avast from halting Powershell.
 Windows Defender does not have this problem.
 So we will NOT replace Windows Defender with Avast.

 - Replace Windows Defender with AVAST # obsolete 2023-03-02
   stop Windows Defender Firewall